 Brandy Nuhfer, DVM, earned her degree from The Ohio State University College of Veterinary Medicine in 2012.
 Brandy grew up on a beef cattle, grain and hay farm near Medina, Ohio.
 She was very active in 4-H for ten years, taking market steer, market lamb, market hog and beef breeding projects.
 After graduation from Cloverleaf High School in 2003, she obtained an Associate of Science degree in Livestock Science from Ohio State's Agricultural Technical Institute in 2005.
 Dr. Nuhfer then majored in Animal Sciences at The Ohio State University and graduated in 2007 with her Bachelor’s degree.
 In 2010, Dr. Nuhfer obtained her Master of Public Health degree from OSU.
 After graduation, she worked in busy a four doctor mixed animal practice in Loudonville, Ohio for two years, focusing on dairy herd health but also provided services for small animals, sheep, goats and horses as well.
 Dr. Nuhfer is a member of the Ohio Veterinary Medical Association, the American Veterinary Medical Association and the American Association of Bovine Practitioners.

 Dr. Nuhfer and her husband, Jason reside in Willard on a 115 head Jersey dairy farm, Bar Lee Jerseys.
 They have a son named Gage and two cats, Hank and Sparkle.
-In her spare time, Dr. Nuhfer enjoys snow skiing, and volunteering in the Equine Intensive Care.
-Along with attending veterinary school, Dr. Garrett participated in many externships at some top equine hospitals including Hagyard, Peterson and Smith, and Tennessee Equine Hospital.
+In her spare time, Dr. Nuhfer enjoys snow skiing, showing cattle, and spending time with her family.